carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .source}

+I think more needs to be said about input qualifiers
+<fixme> add qualifer info https://www.nextflow.io/docs/latest/process.html?highlight=tuple#inputs

+The input qualifier declares the type of data to be received.

+* val: Lets you access the received input value by its name in the process script.
+* env: Lets you use the received value to set an environment variable named as the specified input name.
+* path: Lets you handle the received value as a path, staging the file properly in the execution context.
+* stdin: Lets you forward the received value to the process stdin special file.
+* tuple: Lets you handle a group of input values having one of the above qualifiers.
+* each: Lets you execute the process for each entry in the input collection.

 ### Input values

 The val qualifier allows you to receive data of any type as input.
 It can be accessed in the process script by using the specified input name, as shown in the following example: